RH199 RHCSA Rapid Track course

 Advanced

 Can’t find a (suitable) date, but are interested in the course?
-Send in an expression of interest and we will do what we can to find a suitable opportunity.
+Send in an expression of interest and we will do what we can to get an opportunity that suits.

 The course can be adapted from several perspectives: